CodeverDotDev/codever/README.md

  ![Save to Codever chrome extension usage](documentation/gif/codever-save-snippet-800x454.gif)

-> The other extension function more or less after the same principle
+> The other extensions function more or less after the same principle

 ## Public bookmarks